 - Use the best lighting available—if possible, sit near a window for natural light

-- Get the clearest sound possible—people can forgive bad video, they rarely forgive bad audio
+- Get the clearest sound possible—people can forgive bad video, but they rarely forgive bad audio

 - Choose your recording location carefully—avoid clutter and distractions

 Remember, it doesn’t have to be perfect.
-Do the best with what you have available.
+Do your best with what you have available.
 Sometimes the scrappiest solutions work the best.

 6. Select an Attention-Grabbing Thumbnail

-That’s why it’s critical to pick a good one, something that catches your prospect’s eye.
+That’s why it’s critical to pick a good one that catches your prospect’s eye.

-When it comes to one-to-one video prospecting messages, this can mean including something that highlights that you made the video just for them.
-Lots of reps like to use a whiteboard, chalkboard, or magnet board to write the prospect’s name.
+Regarding one-to-one video prospecting messages, this can mean including something highlighting that you made the video just for them.
+Many reps like to use a whiteboard, chalkboard, or magnet board to write the prospect’s name.

 Consider using an animated GIF—the movement is hard to ignore.
 If you’re doing this, consider smiling and waving at the beginning of your video so the first thing your prospect sees is a friendly smiling face.